michaelkolesidis/emoji-minesweeper/README.md

 ![Custom level](./screenshots/custom_v8.png)

-Here is a custom level featuring 9 columns, 15 rows, and 6 mines.
+This is a custom level featuring 9 columns, 15 rows, and 6 mines.
 Quite long, isn't it?

 The game features six themes with different emoji sets to choose from.
 Apart from the classic mine theme 💣 and the peaceful and relaxing flower theme 🌺, you can find a mushroom theme 🍄, a bear theme 🐻, a surf theme 🏄, and a Japan theme 🏯.
 You can use the theme button 💣/🌺/🍄/🐻/🏄/🏯 to switch between themes, or use the *left and right arrows* on your keyboard.
 These are the rest of the themes: